friemen/reactnet/README.md

    pending-reactives.
 2. Select only those links that are on the minimum topological level and are actually ready to be evaluated.
-3. Get next values from input reactive of the links that are going to be evaluated.
+3. Get next values from input reactives of the links that are going to be evaluated.
 4. Evaluate all links on the same topological level, and collect results.